spacestation13/DMByExample/src/flow/loops.md

-# loops
+# Loops

 Loops are the fundamental way to do repeat actions in a programming language.

 One thing in common across all types of loops in DM are the `break` and `continue` statements.

-The `break` statement can be used to exit a loop at anytime, whereas the `continue` statement can be used to skip the rest of the iteration and start a new one.
+The `break` statement can be used to exit a loop at anytime, whereas the `continue` statement can be used to skip the rest of the iteration and start a new one from the beginning of the loop.

 ```dm
 /mob/Login()